Next month, all workers will be hit with the second of five consecutive years of PRSI hikes.

 Is anyone exempt?

-At the moment if you're earning €352 or less per week (before tax is deducted) you don't pay any PRSI - though your employer will pay employer's PRSI on your wage.
+Anyone under the age of 16 or over 70 doesn't pay PRSI.
+And if you're earning €352 or less per week (before tax is deducted) you're also exempt (though your employer will pay employer's PRSI on your wage).
 So these changes won't affect you.

 Why is PRSI being hiked?